secretstartups/handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 *While Okta SSO integration is GitLab's preferred method of authentication, IT Engineering can review and approve alternative SSO methods on a case by case basis.
 Exceptions must be submitted and reviewed through an [IT EngOps issue](https://gitlab.com/gitlab-com/it/engops/issue-tracker/-/issues/?sort=due_date&state=opened&first_page_size=100) before approval of the vendor's services.

 Deficiencies identified are reviewed in the context of the vendor's greater Security environment and the data transmitted.
 If a material risk to GitLab data is identified, a Risk Acceptance is drafted and presented to the Business Owner for review.
-See the **TPRM Risk Acceptance Process** section below for more information.
+See the [**TPRM Risk Acceptance Process**](#tprm-risk-acceptance-process) section below for more information.

 ### TPRM Risk Acceptance Process

 Circumstances may arise in which a Security deficiency exists that is unavoidable or does not otherwise warrant the allocation of resources necessary to mitigate it.
 In these scenarios the Security risk team may present a Risk Acceptance to the Business Owner and other relevant stakeholders in order to support an informed decision and allow the Business to move forward with the associated requisition if needed.

-Identified deficiencies are reported to the Business Owner via a [Risk Acceptance Issue](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/third-party-vendor-security-management/-/issues/new?issuable_template=TPRM%20Risk%20Acceptance%20Template) within GitLab.
+Identified deficiencies are reported to the Business Owner via a [Security Notice Issue](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/third-party-vendor-security-management/-/issues/new?issuable_template=Security%20Notice%20Template.md) within GitLab.
 This issue contains (1) background information pertinent to the vendor or requisition, (2) a description of the validations performed by the Security Risk team, and (3) a description of Security deficiencies and resulting risk that may be present to GitLab data shared with the vendor.
 A "worst case" scenario is included to portray the potential real-world impact of a security incident resulting from the risk.
 If the Business Owner decides to move forward with the vendor in light of the reported deficiencies, they are responsible for completion of the below items:

 1. **Acknowledgement** of the [Accept the Risk](/handbook/security/security-assurance/security-risk/storm-program/#accept-the-risk) section of the StORM handbook page and their understanding of its contents.
 1. **Justification** for moving forward with the vendor in light of the identified deficiencies.